+The Pyramid of Cestius is the tomb of affluent magistrate, Caius Cestius which was built between 18 and 12 BC.
 Constructed of white marble and brick, this ostentatious 35-metre high tomb was likely built in this style due to the popularity of all things Egyptian which swept Rome after Egypt was...
 Read More

 Built by Michelangelo from the surviving structure of the ancient Baths of Diocletian this site has all the ingredients you need for a great place to visit.
 The sheer scale of this 16th century church gives a good indication of the size of the original baths.
 One of the more interesting yet underrated tourist attractions in Rome.

 The Basilica of Santa Maria degli Angeli e dei Martiri (St. Mary of the Angels and the Martyrs) is a large and impressive 16th century church constructed within the remains of the Baths of Diocletian and masterminded by renowned renaissance artist Michelangelo.
 Though centuries had passed since the fall of the...
 Read More

 There aren’t many people who come to Rome without visiting St Peter’s Basilica – it is one of the first things people tell you if you ask them what to see in Rome.
 The church itself is magnificent and inside you can view a wealth of historical art as well as the tombs of many Popes.

 St Peter’s Basilica in Vatican City is one of the most important Christian sites in the world and is a church (rather than a cathedral) with a long and illustrious history.
 Also known as the 'Papal Basilica of Saint Peter' and in Italian as 'Basilica Papale di San Pietro in...
 Read More

 Some of the earliest of the Christian catacombs in Rome, the Saint Sebastian Catacombs are another great example of this type of early burial site.
 Creepy but fun, it's certainly worth a look if you haven't seen any other catacombs on your trip to Rome.

 The St Sebastian Catacombs (Catacombe di San Sebastiano) are fourth century AD underground Christian burial tombs.
 They are some of the earliest of their kind in Rome.
 The many catacombs of Rome are the remnants of early Christianity, a reminder of a time when persecuted Christians would bury their dead in...
 Read More

 A relative newcomer to the list of sites to see in Rome, the Ara Pacis Museum displays the Emperor Augustus’s Altar of Peace.
 Constructed in 9BC it signified the peace which Augustus had brought to the Empire.
 It’s an amazing site which is extremely well preserved and thoroughly enthralling.

 The Ara Pacis Museum (Museo dell Ara Pacis) in Rome houses the Altar of Peace, which was built under instructions from the Emperor Augustus and sanctioned by the Senate.
 Augustus decided to build the Ara Pacis to celebrate his military campaigns which resulted in the outbreak of peace in the...
 Read More

 Everyone goes to the Spanish Steps – walk up them, walk down them, sit on them, take a picture or two and generally just soak up the atmosphere.
 A focal point for Rome’s tourists, they are a staple of any list of things to see in Rome.
 They don’t do much though – they just sit there being sat on.

+The Spanish Steps (Scalinata della Trinità dei Monti) are one of Rome’s most popular tourist attractions.
 A grand staircase with 138 steps leading down to the Piazza di Spagna, the Spanish Steps were designed in the 1720s by Francesco de Sanctis, an Italian architect, and completed in 1726.
 They were called...
 Read More

 The largest and most iconic fountain in the city, the Trevi Fountain is one of Rome’s top tourist attractions.
 Resplendent with murals of fables and myths, the fountain attracts thousands of tourists, all keen to throw their coins into its waters…

 The Trevi Fountain (Fountain di Trevi) is an iconic eighteenth century monument in Rome.
 It was designed by Nicola Salvi, but following his death in 1751 it was continued by Giuseppe Pannini and completed in 1762.
 A stunning depiction of several ancient deities and resplendent with frescos of legends and myths,...
 Read More